OpenQuantumDesign/oqd-analog-emulator/docs/explanation/qutip-simulation.md

 ## Compilation

-We first compile [`AnalogCircuit`][core.interface.analog.operation.AnalogCircuit] to a [`QutipExperiment`][core.backend.qutip.interface.QutipExperiment] using the ConversionRule [`QutipBackendCompiler`][core.backend.qutip.conversion.QutipBackendCompiler].
+We first compile `AnalogCircuit` to a [`QutipExperiment`][analog_emulator.conversion.QutipExperimentVM] using the ConversionRule [`QutipBackendCompiler`][core.backend.qutip.conversion.QutipBackendCompiler].
 We also then separately convert the args of Analog layer to a corresponding representation of the args which can be processed by QuTip.
-The [`compile`][core.backend.qutip.base.QutipBackend.compile] functions is used to compile [`AnalogCircuit`][core.interface.analog.operation.AnalogCircuit] to a [`QutipExperiment`][core.backend.qutip.interface.QutipExperiment] and also used to convert the args.
+The [`compile`][analog_emulator.qutip_backend.QutipBackend.compile] functions is used to compile `AnalogCircuit` to a [`QutipExperiment`][analog_emulator.conversion.QutipExperimentVM] and also used to convert the args.

 ## Simulation

 After compilation, the actual experiment is run through a Virtual Machine.
 In classical compilers Virtual Machines takes in list of instructions and runs them.
-Similarly, the QutipExperiment object has an `instructions` attribute which is a list of [`QutipOperation`][core.backend.qutip.interface.QutipOperation] that can be run through qutip's sesolve function.
+Similarly, the QutipExperiment object has an `instructions` attribute which is a list of [`QutipOperation`][core.backend.qutip.interface.QutipOperation] that can be run through qutip's `sesolve` function.

 ```mermaid
     stateDiagram-v2